InfuseAI/ArtiVC/docs/content/en/use-cases/dataprep.md

 Organizing dataset can be a hassle, especially as data is constantly evolving.
 ArtiVC is the most suitable tool to organize the dataset.
 There are the following benefits.

-- No need to transfer files with the exisitng content.
+- No need to transfer files with the existing content.
 Even you rename or copy to different folder.
 ArtiVC knows they are the same content.
-It is common to move or keep the same images, videos when the dataset is evloving.
+It is common to move or keep the same images, videos when the dataset is evolving.
 - Version tagging.
 If there is a stable version of dataset, we can tag a commit as the human-readable version.

 ## Prepare a dataset